vimvaders/vimvaders.github.io/_posts/2015-08-20-watch-me-surf-the-internet.markdown

 But the organizers gave the hint:

 > Try not to get lost in SSL packets.
-The level doesn't expect you to read SSL packets in anyway.
+The level doesn't expect you to read SSL packets in any way.

 At last we noted something strange.
 Multiple packets had some strange slightly-over-10000 source ports.
 Some of the ports were also duplicated.